creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-04-11-Repaint-diffusion-model-inpainting.md

 &nbsp;

 As previously mentioned, the innovation of the Repaint paper is due to its method of generation, which is conditioned by the known region of the image.
-They introduce some notations: the ground truth image is denoted as $$x$$, the unknown pixels as $$m \odot x$$ and the known pixels as $$(1 − m) \odot x$$.
+They introduce some notations: the ground truth image is denoted as $$x$$ and the mask corresponding to the unknown area to inpaint as $$m$$.
 They define their new reverse diffusion process as follows:

 &nbsp;